fledge-iot/fledge-north-thingspeak/docs/index.rst

 In order to send data to ThingSpeak you must first create a channel to receive it.

-  - Login to your |ThingSpeak| account
+  - Login to your |ThingSpeakLogin| account

   - From the menu bar select the *Channels* menu and the *My Channels* option